-Floating in creamy wine sauce and studded with caramelized fennel, shallots and garlic, the sweetest, most beautiful green-lipped mussels you'll ever see or taste are just a few minutes away.
+Floating in creamy wine sauce and studded with caramelized fennel, shallots and garlic, the sweetest Green Mussels Recipe you'll ever taste is just a few minutes away.

-For me, mussels have always been about the sauce or topping.
-They were merely a vehicle for whatever deliciousness they were floating in.
-And I had no complaints about this strategy.
+For me, mussels have always been about the sauce.
+The seafood was merely a vehicle for whatever delicious sauce they were floating in.
+Until New Zealand Green Mussels hit my culinary radar.

 To begin, clean and slice your fennel, shallots and garlic.
 I find that fennel looks best when it is halved through the core, then quartered, and sliced.